 For several years NATO’s naval forces deployed under Operation Ocean Shield (2008-2016) and EU naval forces (Operation Atalanta) worked side by side with other actors, off the coast of Somalia for anti-piracy missions.

 Both NATO and the EU are increasing their presence in Iraq.
 The EU is focusing on the civilian security sector.
 NATO is helping build the capacities of the Iraqi defence and security structures, and is scaling up these efforts with a non-combat training mission launched at the Brussels Summit in July 2018, at the request of the Government of Iraq.
-NATO Mission Iraq will complement the ongoing efforts of the Coalition to Defeat ISIS/Daesh and other international actors.
+NATO Mission Iraq complements the ongoing efforts of the Coalition to Defeat ISIS/Daesh and other international actors.

 Together with operations, capability development is an area where cooperation is essential and where there is potential for further growth.
 The NATO-EU Capability Group was established in May 2003 to ensure the coherence and mutual reinforcement of NATO and EU capability development efforts.